What's in this post...

 - Wake up earlier than our children for quiet time.
 Even 20 minutes makes a difference.

 - Institute an independent play time each morning or afternoon where children must entertain themselves.
+This could also be a scheduled Quiet Time, which is awesome!

 - Put everyone down to nap at the same time (or rest if they’ve outgrown naps).